 What is the Exactech Optetrak Knee Replacement System?

-- 17 patients were disappointed with their implant.
+- 17 patients were disappointed with their implant

-- 25 knees were described as painful and those patients required regular painkillers.
+- 25 knees were described as painful and those patients required regular painkillers

-- 25 prostheses appeared to be evolving toward tibial implant loosening.
+- 25 prostheses appeared to be evolving toward tibial implant loosening

-- 24 patients had developed pain while sitting with bent knees or while descending stairs.
+- 24 patients had developed pain while sitting with bent knees or while descending stairs

-Most knee replacements should provide a patient with many years of improved function with few problems, but some implants are prone to failure.
-Besides knee failure and other serious complications, the Exactech Optetrak system is also believed to cause a condition known as aseptic lymphocyte-dominated vasculitis-associatied lesions (ALVAL) along with metallosis, a serious condition that occurs when the components of metal-on-metal implants, including the Optetrak system, rub against one another and result in the shedding and build-up of metal debris in the soft tissues of the body.
+Most knee replacements should provide a patient with many years of improved function and few problems, but some implants are prone to failure.
+Aside from knee failure and other serious complications, the Exactech Optetrak system is also believed to cause a condition known as aseptic lymphocyte-dominated vasculitis-associatied lesions (ALVAL) along with metallosis, a serious condition that occurs when the components of metal-on-metal implants, including the Optetrak system, rub against one another and result in the shedding and build-up of metal debris in the soft tissues of the body.

 If you have questions about your Exactech knee replacement, contact our lawyers at Childers, Schlueter & Smith.
 We are currently investigating the Optetrak knee and have lots of information about it.
 All initial consults are free of charge and completely confidential.